RhoCosmetics/rhocosmetics.github.io/_posts/2020-08-03-follow-up-steps.md

 ---
 layout: post
-title:  "Best Follow Up Ingredients For Your Routine"
+title:  "Best Follow Up Steps For Your Routine"
 author: rachel
 categories: [ Skincare Tips ]
 image: assets/images/comedogenic-2.jpg
 ---

 Testing out new skincare products can either be an exciting experience or an uneasy venture.
 Depending on the product, the skin may require a period of adjustment before achieving results of radiant skin.
 It can seem like a toss between emotions as we wait for glowy skin results or the reveal of a dreadful break out.
-Here are some helpful tips on the best follow up ingredients that can help enhance your skincare experience and make the transition as smooth as possible.
+Here are some helpful tips on the best follow up steps that can help enhance your skincare experience and make the transition as smooth as possible.

 ## Exfoliation + Ceramides